Razeeman/Android-SimpleTimeTracker/wear/src/main/java/com/example/util/simpletimetracker/presentation/screens/README.md

 Screens are typically assemble one or more component composables into a UI that a user finds useful.
  - Fetch relevant data, which is then passed to a component for rendering.
  - Configure listeners and reactions to button taps/events.
+ - Initiate navigation to other screens